luxfi/docs/network/docs/tooling/cli-guides/import-subnet.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
-description: This guide demonstrates the process of importing a Subnet to the Lux-CLI to enable better management of the Subnet's configuration.
+description: This guide demonstrates the process of importing a Subnet to the Lux CLI to enable better management of the Subnet's configuration.
 This how-to uses the ZOO Subnet deployed on Testnet as the example Subnet.
-pagination_label: How to Import a Subnet into Lux-CLI
+pagination_label: How to Import a Subnet into Lux CLI
 sidebar_label: Import a Subnet
 sidebar_position: 2
 ---

-# How to Import a Subnet into Lux-CLI
+# How to Import a Subnet into Lux CLI

 ## Context

 In previous instances, Subnets might have been manually created through transaction issuance to node APIs, whether it was done using a local node or public API nodes.
-However, the current focus is on integrating Lux-CLI.
+However, the current focus is on integrating Lux CLI.

-To achieve this integration, this guide demonstrates the process of importing a Subnet to the Lux-CLI to enable better management of the Subnet's configuration.
+To achieve this integration, this guide demonstrates the process of importing a Subnet to the Lux CLI to enable better management of the Subnet's configuration.
 This how-to uses the ZOO Subnet deployed on Testnet as the example Subnet.